ondat/documentation/docs/concepts/encryption.md

 1. The KMS plugin will handle the Kubernetes API Secret creation call and interface to the KMS server instance.
 1. The KMS server will return the secret using its encryption envelop scheme.
 1. The KMS plugin will store the encrypted secret within Kubernetes `etcd` backing store.

-> 💡 End users can also leverage [Trousseau](https://www.ondat.io/trousseau) with Ondat's volume encryption feature.
-Trousseau is an open source KMS plugin project that based on Kubernetes KMS provider design.
-The project allows users to store and access your secrets the Kubernetes native way with any external KMS.
-Trousseau's repository can be located on [GitHub](https://github.com/ondat/trousseau).